pearu/f2py/doc/fparser2.rst

 contains an entirely separate parser to fparser1 that includes rules for Fortran 2003 syntax.
 Support for Fortran 2008 is being added in the Fortran2008.py `file`__ which extends the Fortran2003 rules appropriately.
-At this time fparser2 supports submodules, co-arrays and the continguous keyword in Fortran2008.
+At this time fparser2 supports submodules, co-arrays, the 'mold' argument to allocate and the continguous keyword in Fortran2008.

 __ https://github.com/stfc/fparser/blob/master/src/fparser/two/Fortran2003.py
 __ https://github.com/stfc/fparser/blob/master/src/fparser/two/Fortran2008.py